Missing Error Handling

 The application configuration should specify a default error page in order to guarantee that the application will never leak error messages to an attacker.
 Handling standard HTTP error codes is useful and user-friendly in addition to being a good security practice, and a good configuration will also define a last-chance error handler that catches any exception that could possibly be thrown by the application.

-An “HTTP 404 - File not found” error tells an attacker that the requested file doesn’t exist rather than that he doesn’t have access to the file.
-This can help the attacker to decide his next step.
+An “HTTP 404 - File not found” error tells an attacker that the requested file doesn’t exist rather than that they don’t have access to the file.
+This can help the attacker to decide their next step.